borzodelivery/backend-code-sample/readme.md

 use Dostavista\Tests\TestCaseAbstract;

 /**
- * Тесты приветствий курьера.
+ * Courier greeting tests.
- * @covers CourierApiController::randomGreetingAction()
+ * @see CourierApiController::randomGreetingAction()
  */
 class CourierApiRandomGreetingTest extends TestCaseAbstract {
     /**
-     * Проверяет случай, когда в базе нет подходящих приветствий для курьера.
+     * Checks the case when there are no suitable greetings for the courier in the database.
-     * @covers CourierApiController::randomGreetingAction()
+     * @see CourierApiController::randomGreetingAction()
      */
     public function testRandomGreetingEmpty(): void {
         $courier = $this->getCourierProvider()->getApprovedCourier();